CICERO (Community Initiative for Continuing Earth Radio Occultation)

 - “Government markets are important, but they move slowly,” he said.
 “Commercial markets are perhaps less sophisticated to start with, but they’re also where a lot of the long-term growth is.”

-CICERO mission design from a microsatellite to a 6U CubeSat form factor
+CICERO Mission Design from a mMicrosatellite to a 6U CubeSat Form Factor

 In 2016, Tyvak Nanosatellite Systems Inc. of Irvine, CA signed a contract with GeoOptics Inc. of Pasadena, CA, to build the first tech demo CICERO (Community Initiative for Continuous Earth Remote Observation) satellite.
 Spacecraft development is underway and will be ready to launch within a few months of the contract start date.
 20)